My Personal History Book

 I learned that my parents were going to publish my personal history

-My father and mother said "You have done wonderfully.
+My father and mother said“You have done wonderfully.
 Don't be afraid.
-Take pride in
+Take pride in yourself.”

-in Kagoshima City.
-He said, "It is very important that you tell about
+Center in Kagoshima City.
+He said, “It is very important that you tell

-thought I can't tell everybody the truth, but I was encouraged by his words,
+first, I thought I can't tell everybody the truth, but I was encouraged

 Besides, my relatives and my parent's friends cheered me up.

+beautiful.
 I like it very much.
-Soon after our book was published, articles about
+Soon after our book was published, articles

-appeared in the Asahi newspaper, the Yomiuri, the Mainichi, the Minaminihon,
+the book appeared in the Asahi newspaper, the Yomiuri, the Mainichi, the

 We got a lot of letters and telephone calls from all parts of Japan.